ricardo-jnunes/Java-SE-Course/OBJECTS.md

 # Java-SE-Course

 ####Objects
+Java objects are instances of classes.
+The new operator creates an Objects (instance of Class), allocating memory to store this object.

+Assign "reference" to memory allocated for the object to be able to access it.

+ - Uninitialized primitives are defaulted to 0, and boolean to false
+ - Uninitialized object references are defaulted to null
+ - You can assign the same object reference to more than one variable, this does not duplicate the object
+ - Use the this keyword (recursive reference to current object) to refer to an instance, rather than Local variable, but it is not required,

 #####Strings
  - String Class that represents char sequences
  - String someStrinv ="Hello"; is recommended, cause JVM optimize memory in String Pool memory (someString.intern())